Hutchison and Telefonica set to close O2 deal for 10.5 billion pounds - FT

-Hutchison Whampoa Ltd is expected to finalise a deal to buy Telefonica SA's British mobile unit O2 for 10.5 billion pounds as early as Tuesday morning, the Financial Times reported.
+Hutchison Whampoa Ltd 0013.HK is expected to finalise a deal to buy Telefonica SA's (TEF.MC) British mobile unit O2 for 10.5 billion pounds as early as Tuesday morning, the Financial Times reported.

 However since the deal is yet to be finalised, the timing could still slip, FT reported, citing a source.